Caucus Memberships

 Clean Energy Caucus

-The Clean Energy Caucus was formed in March 2018 to organize support for clean energy initiatives and to provide a forum for discussion and formulation of policy to address the climate crisis.
+The Clean Energy Caucus was formed in March 2018 to organize support for clean energy initiatives such as green energy solutions while cutting down on greenhouse gas emissions, and to provide a forum for discussion and formulation of policy to address the climate crisis.

 Trails Caucus

-The Massachusetts Legislative Trails Caucus works to educate legislators and the public on the community benefits of trails and to advocate for measures in the legislature and executive branch that support their creation and maintenance.
+In collaboration with MassTrails, the Massachusetts Legislative Trails Caucus educates legislators and the public on the community benefits of trails.
+They advocate for measures in the legislature and executive branch that support their creation and maintenance.